OFMFWG/OFMF-Agent-POC/agent_POSTs/readme.txt

 	the experimenter to stop at step 14 and create their own memory chunk and connection POSTs.

+I'm working on DELETEs next.

 VERY IMPORTANT NOTES:

+	0)	Both emulators can be terminated using Ctl-C in the shell from which they were invoked.
+As long as the Agent emulator is restarted after the OFMF_POC emulator AND zephyr (if zephyr is in use), it will again re-init the OFMF resource tree.
+	1)	I recommend removing the git clone' statements from your setup.sh script after you have a valid WORK_DIR built, or at least checking for github access before you wipe out the WORK_DIRs.
+Better is to keep a golden mockups clone and a golden redfish-api-emulator clone.
+		The standard setup.sh scripts require github access to properly install and invoke the two emulators.

 	A)	The OFMF_POC emulator can be (and MUST be) reset to wipe out its initial configuration (step 12), but the Agent (running agent_test branch) CANNOT.